EllexideCodes/Profile-Codes/README.md

 ---

+# ANNOUNCEMENT

+   As of April 7, 2019; Ellexide Codes has rebranded to **The Monster** (aka Monster Dev).
+This repository will never be updated but the copyright and intellectual rights claim will stand indefinitely.

+---

 ### Description

    These layouts are all property of Ellexide Codes.
 They are under copyright and should **not** be taken/copied/altered/redistributed/claimed/studied without permission from *Ellexide*.
 They will constantly be in progress for bug fixes or minor edits unless specifically stated.